dilshads/telegram-bot-nova/README.md

     * `can_invite_users` **boolean** If true, the user can invite new users to the chat.
     * `can_restrict_members` **boolean** If true, the user can restrict, ban or unban chat members.
     * `can_pin_messages` **boolean** If true, the user can pin messages.
 Supergroups only.
-    * `can_promote_members` **boolean** If true, the user can add new administrators with a subset of his own privileges or demote administrators that he has promoted, directly or indirectly (promoted by administrators that were appointed by him).
+    * `can_promote_members` **boolean** If true, the user can add new administrators with a subset of their own privileges or demote administrators that they have promoted, directly or indirectly (promoted by administrators that were appointed by them).

 E.g.